 As we said you won’t find a Vin-yard in the immediate San Diego area, But the Bernado Winery is a really close second.
-They still grow grape here and you can visit the vines, but they no longer have the acreage to support the winery so most of the grape are shipped in.
-What you do get is a stunning location, great wines and one of the most relaxed, grown-up afternoons you can find in San Diego!
+They still grow grapes here and you can visit the vines, but they no longer have the acreage to support the winery so most of the grapes are shipped in.
+What you do get is a stunning location, great wines, and one of the most relaxed, grown-up afternoons you can find in San Diego!

 The setting is far more Rural than the others on the list and the grounds are stunning.
 The 5 wines are generous pours and are paired with a chocolate tasting.
 The Winery is one of the oldest in the states and the grounds are littered with antique winemaking equipment and artifacts from the decades of winemaking.
 Exotic plants and flowers line the paths and walkways while hummingbirds buzz around sipping the nectar as you sip yours.